icecube/FIRESONG/paper/paper.md

 IceCube has identified the blazar, a sub-type of Active Galactic Nuclei (AGN), TXS 0506+056 as a candidate neutrino source [@somebody].
-However, there's also evidence, also by IceCube that gamma-ray bright blazars contribute to no more than 20% of the diffuse flux [@somebody].
+However, there's also evidence, also by IceCube that gamma-ray bright blazars contribute to no more than approximately 20% of the diffuse flux [@somebody].
 More recently IceCube has found a neutrino point source hot-spot, just below the 3 sigma threshold normally assigned to evidence, correlated with the Seyfert II galaxy, another subtype of AGN, NGC